dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 ## Overview page <Lifecycle status="beta" />

-Navigate the dbt Explorer overview page to access your project's resources and metadata.
+Navigate the dbt Explorer overview page to access your project's resources and metadata, available in beta.
 The page includes the following sections:

 - **Search bar** &mdash; [Search](#search-resources) for resources in your project by keyword.
 You can also use filters to refine your search results.
 - **Sidebar** &mdash; Use the left sidebar to access model [performance](/docs/collaborate/model-performance), [project recommendations](/docs/collaborate/project-recommendations) in the **Project details** section.
 Browse your project's [resources, file tree, and database](#browse-with-the-sidebar) in the lower section of the sidebar.